bigeagle/nekodb/README.md

 ======

 ```
-MoeDB: Distributed Time Series Database for Internet of Things
+NekoDB: Distributed Time Series Database for Internet of Things
 Copyright (C) 2014 Justin Wong

 This program is free software: you can redistribute it and/or modify